oresttokovenko/resume_templates/README.md

 1. If you haven't already, download and install Visual Studio Code or IntelliJ IDEA
 2. Install the LaTeX Workshop extension for VS Code or the TeXiFy IDEA plugin for IntelliJ IDEA
 3. `git clone` the GitHub repo containing the LaTeX code to your local machine
-4. Open the cloned repo in your chosen editor (VS Code or IntelliJ IDEA).
+4. Open the cloned repo in your chosen editor (VS Code or IntelliJ IDEA)
 5. If you haven't already, install a LaTeX distribution.
 I used `brew install --cask mactex-no-gui`
 6. Use the editor's built-in commands or compile directly in the terminal with `xelatex main.tex`.
 In VS Code with LaTeX Workshop, you can click the "Build LaTeX Project" button, and in IntelliJ IDEA with TeXiFy IDEA, you can right-click the `.tex file` and select "Run 'XeLaTeX'".
 Alternatively, you can compile from the command line using `xelatex -interaction=nonstopmode main.tex`
 7. After the compilation is complete, you can preview the output PDF file in your editor or your preferred PDF viewer

 ### Examples

-To view examples, please navigate to the examples directory in this repository.
+To view examples in a pdf format, please navigate to the examples directory in this repository.